IN THE TRENCHES: A Tale About Being "All In This Together"

 I keep trying to find the place inside me where I could have had faith that the best versions of them all would have risen to the surface once the dust had settled.

-But by fifth grade, that kind of faith only existed in a faerie tale land I’d had to stop believing in years before, because it hurt too much every time it was shattered.
-Every time my inner Luke Skywalker — “there’s good in her, I can feel it!” — was taken advantage of and then stabbed in the back the moment I wouldn’t do exactly what they wanted.
+But by fifth grade, that kind of faith only existed in a faerie tale land I’d had to stop believing in years before, because it hurt too much every time it was shattered, and every time my inner Luke Skywalker — “there’s good in her, I can feel it!” — was taken advantage of and then stabbed in the back the moment I wouldn’t do exactly what they wanted.

 Because I was still me, just as incapable of dumbing myself down or throwing the game for popularity.
 Just as incapable of paying the prices they demanded for their friendship, and I don’t believe that picking a side in the aftermath of the last Trench game we ever played would have dulled their anger and jealousy with me.